 We ate this every day a few weeks ago, during the heatwave here in the U.K., and it reminded me just why I love it so much.
 It is perfect for those evenings when it almost feels too hot to bother cooking and eating.
 It’s cooling, refreshing, nourishing, with such lively and exciting flavours.

 This really is a soup to make in the peak of summer, when the ingredients are at their best.
 Quite simply, it won’t taste the same if you try it at any other time.
 The flavour of properly ripe tomatoes really make gazpacho sing.
 Good bread is essential, for body and texture.

 For the best results, make this gazpacho in a blender or liquidiser, rather than a food processor, for the smoothest result.
 When it’s really hot, I often make this in the Nutribullet, meaning there is even less equipment to clear up afterwards.
 Olive oil and parsley make a wonderful topping, but chopped vegetables are quite traditional.

-- Blend most of the cucumber, peppers, tomatoes and shallots to a rough purée in a food processor, reserving a couple of chunks of each vegetable for a garnish, if you like.
+Blend most of the cucumber, peppers, tomatoes and shallots to a rough purée in a food processor, reserving a couple of chunks of each vegetable for the garnish.

-- Cut the reserved vegetables into small cubes.
-When ready to serve, pour the gazpacho into bowls and garnish with the vegetables, or a drizzle of oil.
+Cut the reserved vegetables into small cubes.
+When ready to serve, pour the gazpacho into bowls and garnish with the vegetables.